-Wilmington, N.C.: Just in time for Valentine’s Day, AAA Carolinas announces its 2016 AAA Four Diamond North Carolina recipients.
-This year, three Wilmington hospitality businesses have received this coveted recognition.
-Two premier bed and breakfast inns located in Wilmington’s historic river district have once again earned AAA’s prestigious Four Diamond ratings for superior customer service and facilities: The Graystone Inn earned its seventeenth consecutive AAA Four Diamond rating and The Verandas Bed & Breakfast Inn earned its fourteenth.
-Manna, a Wilmington restaurant, is also being honored with AAA Four-Diamonds for the second consecutive year.
-AAA Carolinas presented awards to 14 hotels and 10 restaurants in Central and Eastern North Carolina at the AAA Four Diamond ceremony at the Washington Duke Inn & Golf Club on Tuesday, January 19, 2016.
+Wilmington, NC - AAA Carolinas recently announced its 2017 AAA Four Diamond North Carolina recipients.
+This year, three Wilmington hospitality businesses received this coveted recognition.
+Two premier bed and breakfast inns located in Wilmington’s historic river district have once again earned AAA’s prestigious Four Diamond ratings for superior customer service and facilities: The Graystone Inn earned its eighteenth consecutive AAA Four Diamond rating and The Verandas Bed & Breakfast Inn earned its fifteenth.
+Manna, a Wilmington restaurant, is also honored with AAA Four-Diamonds for the third consecutive year.
+AAA Carolinas presented awards to 17 hotels and 9 restaurants in Central and Eastern North Carolina at the AAA Four Diamond ceremony at The Sienna Hotel, Autograph Collection in Chapel Hill on Wednesday, January 18, 2017.

 AAA Diamonds are a traveler’s best friend.
-More than 2,000 properties nationally earn Four Diamond ratings.
-This year’s North Carolina recipients include 32 accommodations and 15 restaurants.
-According to AAA Carolinas, requirements for Four Diamond ratings are rigorous, and those that achieve it are among the finest restaurants and hotels.
+According to AAA Carolinas, requirements for Four Diamond ratings are rigorous, and those that achieve it are among the finest restaurants and hotels in the country.
 Less than four percent of thousands of annual inspections conducted nationally result in a Four Diamond rating.

 The Graystone Inn (100 South Third Street, Wilmington), formerly the Bridgers Mansion (c.1905-06), exudes turn-of-the century elegance.
 Innkeepers Richard and Marcia Moore purchased the 14,300 square-foot mansion in 2004.
 The elegant bed and breakfast inn welcomes guests and is available for weddings, receptions, and events year-round.
 The grand historic landmark has appeared in movies, television shows and hosted notable personalities.
 For reservations call 910-763-2000 or visit www.graystoneinn.com.